 Curious to see which archetype would resonate with your brand?
 Find out how an archetype can elevate your brand by creating a well-defined brand voice and how it can help steer the business strategy in a clear direction.
 Click here to read more about branding archetypes or take our brand archetype test.

-Additionally, if your brand has segmented your audience in personas or fictitious characters that represent your customers, it's of course essential to target your writing to a specific persona.
+Additionally, if your brand has segmented your audience in personas or fictitious characters that represent your customers, it's of course essential to target that specific persona with your writing.
 Be mindful of their level of knowledge and address them in their language, especially when writing for social media which is much more about ‘talking’ to your customer than ‘writing’ to them.
-If you are targeting a niche audience, ensure you're familiar with any slang or specific terminology they might use.
+If you're targeting a niche audience, ensure you're familiar with any slang or specific terminology they might use.

-On social media it is also vital to get straight to the point and to be very clear about what is in it for your prospective customers.
+On social media it's also vital to get straight to the point and to be very clear about what's in it for your prospective customers.
 Don't write something which only highlights the benefits of a certain product e.g. ‘This cycling helmet can withstand 4000 tons of pressure’.
 Using the ‘so what technique’ helps you to be very direct and to outline why that's a real benefit your audience should care about e.g. ‘This cycling helmet can withstand 4000 tons of pressure and is therefore the best option in the market to protect you from head injuries’.

-Your social media post will point them in the right direction to access the deliverable you would like them to download or you can direct them to long-form content, driving more traffic to your website.
+Your social media post will point them to the deliverable you'd like them to download or you can direct them to long-form content, driving more traffic to your website.

 Social media posts are part of a marketing and content strategy and so it's essential to remember what exactly it is you want your reader to do.
 To this end you can formulate a concrete statement of purpose for yourself e.g. ‘I want my reader to share this post’.